sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 "Doctor, doctor!"
 Jevil cried, scandalised.

 "I *know*, alright!
 It's not as simple as pretending I don't have the thing everyone wants hiding in a back room!"
 She buried her face in her hands, taking deep breaths.
 "It... it was Asgore that told me to simply monitor the situation.
-If the vessel failed to contain the soul, w-we get one soul closer to freedom.
+If the vessel failed to contain the soul, w-we get one soul closer to freedom anyway.
 I-if you had lied to us and the soul was hostile, we'd have no qualms just taking it and dealing with you if *you* turned hostile.
 But, if she could coexist with monsters like you said...
 Asgore and I determined that it *could* be a boon to the Underground community, the whole...
 B-barrier issue notwithstanding."

 Undyne stared at her for a short moment, then huffed and looked away.
 "Damnit King Fluffybuns, you sentimental old goat...
 He only gave me the order to investigate *today*."